OathPros/COMP3/source/feedback/spinners.rst

 * Place progress spinners close to or within the user interface elements they relate to.
 * Generally, only one progress spinner should be displayed at once.
 Avoid showing numerous spinners simultaneously.
 * A label can be shown next to a spinner, if it is helpful to clarify the task which a spinner relates to.
-* If a spinner is displayed for a relatively long time, a label can indicate can be added to indicate progress.
+* If a spinner is displayed for a relatively long time, a label can be added to indicate progress.
 This can take the form of a percentage, an indication of the time remaining, or progress through sub-components of the task (for example, items downloaded or pages exported).

 API Reference
 -------------